-where $T{\rm sys}$ is the system temperature, and $\epsilon$ is the system efficiency.
-For the more commonly used uniform weighting, the sensitivity will be a factor of 1.5 to 2.5 worse than the listed values.
+where $T{\rm sys}$ is the system temperature, and ε is the antenna efficiency.
+(A correlator efficiency of 0.78 has already been incorporated into this expression).
+For the more commonly used uniform weighting, the sensitivity will be a factor of about 1.5 worse than the listed values.